JHU-PL-Lab/www-fpse/coding.md

     opam install merlin ocp-indent user-setup menhir utop ppx_deriving core bisect_ppx ounit2 qcheck async ppx_deriving_yojson

-And there is currently a glitch with a library so if the above fails with an error about `ppx_string`, run the command

-    opam pin add ppx_string --dev

-and then try the previous command again.

 Lastly, in order for the OCaml top loop to start up with some of these libraries already loaded, edit the file `~/.ocamlinit` to add the lines below (note `opam` probably already created this file, just make sure the lines below are in it).
 The lines in this file are input to the top loop when it first starts.  `topfind` really should be built-in, it allows you to load libraries.
 The `require` command is one thing `topfind` adds, here it is loading the `Core` libraries to replace the standard ones coming with OCaml.
 We will be using `Core` as they are improved versions.
 ```ocaml